 This is more like an interview, and the best way to prepare is simply to practice random questions in front of a video camera with the same specs, i.e., 1-minute prep time.
 The aim is to practice enough so that generating a strong, engaging reply is second nature by the time you do it for real.

-Get professional guidance with your LBS MiF application!
-Check out Accepted’s MiF Application Packages, which include advising, editing, interview coaching, and a resume edit for the LBS MiF application.
+Get professional guidance with your MIT MiF application!
+Check out Accepted’s MiF Application Packages, which include advising, editing, interview coaching, and a resume edit for the MIT MiF application.